postmanlabs/labs-docs/v6/postman/sending_api_requests/authorization.md

 [![managetokens_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-manage-access-token.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-manage-access-token.png)

-**Note**: Deleting a token does not revoke the access token.
+**Note:** Deleting a token does not revoke the access token.
 Only the server that issues the token can revoke it.

 ## Hawk authentication

 Hawk authentication enables you to make authenticated requests with partial cryptographic verification of the request.

 To use Hawk authentication:

 1. In the **Authorization** tab, select "Hawk Authentication" from the **TYPE** drop down menu.
-2. To set the authorization parameters for a request, enter the "Hawk Auth ID", "Hawk Auth Key", and "Algorithm values".
+1. To set the authorization parameters for a request, enter the "Hawk Auth ID", "Hawk Auth Key", and "Algorithm values".
 You can also set advanced Hawk authentication parameters.
-3. Click the **Send** button.
+1. Click the **Send** button.

 [![hawk_auth](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-auth-Hawk.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-auth-Hawk.png)